cybersoel/AzureSentinelSIEMLab/README.md

 ## Creating Log Analytics Workspace

 <br />
 Return to the Azure portal main page and select the [Log Analytics Workspace] service.
-This service will be used to ingest logs from the virtual machine.
-Click on [Create]
+This service will be used to ingest logs from the virtual machine. click [Create]
 <br />
 <br />
 <br />